...

 5. Check PHP Version Compatibility

 Every WordPress plugin has a minimum PHP version requirement.
 If your server is running an incompatible PHP version, the plugin will break.
-So then you need to update your PHP version on your hosting server
+In that case, update your PHP version from your hosting dashboard

 How to check your PHP version: